singer-io/tap-uservoice/README.md

 2. Get credentials from Uservoice.
 You'll need your:

 - Uservoice subdomain,
-- and a client ID and secret.
+- and a API Key and Secret.
 See Uservoice's [instructions on how to generate these](https://developer.uservoice.com/docs/api/v2/getting-started/).

 3. Create the config file.